MinghaoFu/WFPN/README.md

 ### Configs
 Basic training and testing configs could be adjusted in *configs/plain.json*.
 For specifc model, you could customize it in *configs/{model}.json*.

-### Training
-You could directly training it on [EDSR(Pytorch)](https://github.com/sanghyun-son/EDSR-PyTorch).
-The definations of parameters in *configs* are the same as them.
-Thanks for their pioneering work.